 There are hundreds of different plaster varieties, each with its own set of characteristics.
+The types of plaster are designed to serve diverse purposes, ensuring compatibility with specific surfaces and requirements.
 While most plasters appear to be applicable on the same surface, their compositions and applications range from one to the other type.

 In general, there are more than a dozen different varieties of plaster on the market today.
 However, what is the best type of plaster for your specific requirement is a big question!